Private health insurance reforms

 - Insurers will no longer be able to offer benefits for some natural therapies as part of ‘extras’ policies

-- The Private Health Insurance Ombudsman has new powers to investigate complaints and other issues
+- The Private Health Insurance Ombudsman has strengthened powers to investigate complaints and other issues

 If you already have private health insurance, your insurer will send specific information about your policy.